dhimmel/blog/content/posts/2019-01-25-hawaii-big-island/hawaii-big-island.md

 ![image.png]({attach}24-IMG_20190115_094209.jpg)

-We must all do our part to address this crisis. @trang and I pick up as much litter as possible when traveling and around the streets of Philly.
+We must all do our part to address this crisis.
+Trang and I pick up as much litter as possible when traveling and around the streets of Philly.
 On the bright side, people are waking up to the issue and are prototyping solutions.
 For the second time, we just missed sighting [The Ocean Cleanup](https://www.theoceancleanup.com/)'s System 001, which was [brought](https://twitter.com/TheOceanCleanup/status/1086220492351115264) to Hilo Harbor for repairs a couple days after we passed through.

 Then we went to the southernmost point cliff jump where there were many fishermen but few jumpers.
 I was worried that the moderately high surf would make connecting with the ladder following the 40-foot jump dangerous.
-But, @trang decided she was doing it regardless.
+But, Trang decided she was doing it regardless.
 I asked her whether she'd ever jumped from a high height.
 She said "no".

 So we walked the plank, me then her.